-“No,” replied Ayanobasiya.
+“No,” said Ayanobasiya.
 “You won’t be able to get them.
 They only sell them secretly.
-Those who go to buy them, they know where.
-They know the signs, so when they go to the market they will see those signs and get it.”
+Those who go to buy them, they know where to go.
+They know the signs, so when they go to the market, they will see those signs and get it.”

 Matthew replied, “When you put it inside of food, it tastes very nice, very sweet.
 It makes you want to eat more.
 But, it’s ruining us, it’s causing…”